whi-lab/whi-lab.github.io/index.markdown

 State.

-In the WHI lab, we aim to improve health and wellbeing _at a scale_ using novel technologies.
-Our research leverages mobile phones, ubiquitous sensors, and online data to passively model health behavior and contexts.
+In the WHI lab, we aim to improve health and wellbeing _at a scale_ using novel HCI and UbiComp technologies.
+Our research leverages mobile phones, sensors, and online data to passively model health behavior and contexts.
 We also develop data-driven and just-in-time interventions with a focus on sustained engagement.

 Our research spreads across several application domains including